 Professional Corporate Services, (PCS), has a Family Law division that exclusively handles divorce cases.
 Our Thai divorce lawyers collectively have more than 25 years of experience dealing with divorce and separation specifically among couples where the husband is a foreigner and his wife is Thai.
 We handle all such cases responsibly and with dedication.
 Whenever possible we will attempt not to involve the court, as this can then get messy and expensive.
-We prefer to negotiate settlements and make ironclad, mutually acceptable divorce and seperation agreements.
+We prefer to negotiate settlements and make ironclad, mutually acceptable divorce and separation agreements.

 Contested or Uncontested Divorce

 There are two categories of Divorce in Thailand - Contested and Uncontested.
-Once your divorce lawyer has heard your story they will be able to assess what type of divorce you will need.
+Once your divorce lawyer has heard your story, they will be able to assess what type of divorce you will need.

 Contested Divorce

 This basically means that the couple cannot resolve their divorce issues and the divorce lawyers for the respective parties cannot agree on terms.
-So the case needs to move to court.
+So, the case needs to move to court.
 Either party can file a complaint to the Central Juvenile and Family Court citing the grounds for the divorce and the court will then schedule the first hearing.
-Contested divorces can take years to settle and multiple appearences in court which means additional expenses.
+Contested divorces can take years to settle and multiple appearances in court which means additional expenses.

 Uncontested Divorce

 An uncontested divorce is an administrative form of divorce in Thailand where both parties agree on all the issues concerning the divorce, including but not limited to the division of marital property and debts, child custody, child support, and alimony or spousal support.
-In other words you agree on all divorce related issues.
+In other words, you agree on all divorce related issues.

-Preparing Divorce And Seperation Agreements
+Preparing Divorce And Separation Agreements

 One of the first questions that any good divorce lawyer will ask is whether there was a prenuptial agreement registered at the time the couple registered their marriage.
 If there was it must be examined to know what property is off limits and what if any alimony is agreed upon.
 The divorce lawyer will also need complete clarity as to the grounds for divorce (see below "Grounds For Divorce").
-Finally the lawyer will address the agreement and its terms.
+Finally, the lawyer will address the agreement and its terms.
 Here is what needs to be looked at carefully;

 1. Common Property Separation